 - Eggs can be extra large or small.
 Since this recipe requires a lot of eggs, their size will make a difference.
 If you use small eggs I would bake a little longer, maybe extra 5 minutes or so so the flan doesn’t come out too jiggly.

 - Baking time also varies on the type of baking dish you use.
 The wider the dish the less thick the dessert will be so it’ll bake faster.
 I use a loaf baking dish, so that makes for a thicker flan.
 It almost looks like a brick.
 So in this case, I have to bake a little longer for the inside to get thick as well.

 - I baked this flan in a loaf baking dish, allowing for a rectangular shape that I can cut into slices.
 Even though flan is a bit jiggly, when cooked well it allows for nice slices.

-- I make the caramel for this specific flan with raw brown sugar because it creates a darker caramel.
-I love the contrast of orange/black colors so that’s why I pick this specific sugar for the caramel.
+- I make the caramel for this specific flan with raw brown sugar or coconut sugar because it creates a darker caramel.
+I love the contrast of orange/black colors so that’s why I pick these sugars for the caramel.
 Feel free to use regular sugar to make your caramel.

 - Also, I personally don’t like to make a lot of caramel for this specific flan.
 A little goes a long way.
-On a classic flan, I would make a lot more caramel but for this specific one I prefer the caramel to look more like a topping instead of covering the flan on all sides.
+On a classic flan, I would make a lot more caramel.

 Pumpkin Coconut Flan